VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2.md

 ### A Good Environment for Thought

 It's also worth considering what is in your space to keep visually appealing.
 Wires dangling over things, pealing paint, unorganized shelves, etc. are obviously off-putting, but I'd go the step further to say they actively interrupt productivity as they stick out and beg to be fixed.
 It's the standard scenario of not wanting to do homework until the room is clean.
 On the other hand, adding a bit of tactile flair can go a long way.
 It is tough to strike a good balance.
 I personally don't want art or static words (paintings with text, motivational posters etc.) in front of me in my work space as I find that distracting.
-Instead, a bit of sound dampening foam on the wall can go a long way, both for sound in a room and adding visual interest to the wall, and it's pretty cheap too.
+Instead, some acoustic panels (not cheap acoustic foam) on the wall can go a long way, both for sound in a room and adding visual interest to the wall, and it's pretty cheap too.

 To keep your desk tidy a good start is just getting rid of your monitor's base and using a VESA mount to the wall or back of desk. the flexibility in position and extra available desk space goes a long way, and it's much, much more visually appealing.